 Third, set up your room.
-You can add in some noise-cancelling equipment within the room to avoid ground noise.
+You can add some noise-cancelling equipment within the room to avoid ground noise.

 Fourth, add in some pop filters.
 Pop filters add in a great deal; why?
 Because this helps prevent popping sounds that help eliminate the explosion of sounds.

 Fifth, buy a shock mount.
-Shock mounts prevent any vibration and shakiness that mics can experience when on a flat surface.
+Shock mounts prevent any vibration and shakiness that mics can experience on a flat surface.
 This helps efficiently reduce unwanted noise from below.